cjevol/seagrass/README.md

 3. ViolinPlot_Model1_kaks.R: R script used to plot violin plot for kaks distributions.

-4. VolcanoPlot_TPM_DEG.R  R script used to plot the volcano plot for gene expression differentiation.
+4. VolcanoPlot_TPM_DEG.R:  R script used to plot the volcano plot for gene expression differentiation.

-5.
+5. seagrassDataAnalyses.Rmd: R markdown file used to do analyses of population genetics and phylogenetic regression